 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 On this page we will tell you more about how to get the most from our Sixt car rental deals in Israel.
-Get inspired by our pick of the Top 4 architectural and natural sights in the country, and let our insights help you plan your itinerary.
+Get inspired by our pick of the Top 4 architectural and natural sights in the country.
+With our insights offered on this page you can easily plan your itinerary.
 You can also get an overview our services, including car categories and recommended extras, as well as read up on our helpful driving tips.

-We offer an extensive fleet in Israel that includes compact city cars, sedans, SUVs, station wagons and vans.
-Our compact city cars are ideal if you are on a weekend break or business trip in a densely populated city.
-Sedans are great for longer distances between cities and our larger vehicles are perfect for more luggage room and extra passengers.
+We offer an extensive fleet in Israel that includes a range of car categories that are suitable for all kinds of travel.
+Choose from our up-to-date compact city cars, sedans, SUVs, station wagons and vans.
+Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.
+Some of the extras available when you rent a car in Israel are GPS, additional driver coverage, insurance protection and child seats. our larger vehicles are perfect for more luggage room and extra passengers.
 Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.

 To rent a car in Israel you must have held your driving license for at least one year.
 Driving licenses issued in non-Roman alphabets (Arabic, Chinese, Japanese, Cyrillic etc) must be accompanied by an International driving license.
 For driving licenses from countries not part of the international driving license treaty, an official translation of the license must be presented with the original license.
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance (AATA).

 The minimum driving age in Israel is 21, drivers under 24 must pay an additional surcharge and the maximum driving age is 75.
-Certain vehicle categories have particular age restrictions, please see our rental information for full details.
+Certain vehicle categories have particular age restrictions, more details are available on the bookings page.

 In Israel we accept payments from all internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express.
 We do not accept prepaid cards or debit cards such as VISA electron.
 You must present your payment card when picking up your vehicle and it must be in the name of the driver.
 Some of our vehicle classes require two credit cards, please read through the rental information section on the booking page.